topology-tool-kit/ttk-data/docs/clusteringKelvinHelmholtzInstabilities.md

 member travels down the analysis pipeline, one can select points in these planar views to inspect the corresponding datasets and persistence diagrams (left two columns of the screenshot).
-In particular, two members (red and yello spheres) incorrectly marked as belonging to different classes are visualized on the left.
+In particular, two members (red and yellow spheres) incorrectly marked as belonging to different classes are visualized on the left.
 There, one can see that although the two flows have the same "profile" of vortices (number and strengths), these are located in drastically different spots of the field, due to the chaotic nature of